 What is Procure-to-Pay?

 The procure-to-pay (or purchase-to-pay) cycle is the process in which businesses inquire, request, receive, and then pay for raw goods and services.
-This procure-to-pay process involves numerous tedious steps to complete just one order.
+This procure-to-pay process involves numerous steps to complete just one order.

 How does the Procure-to-Pay Process Work?